lyteword/chspurgeon-tod/volume-3/psalm-62.md

 **Verses 6-7.** Twice in this Psalm hath he repeated this, in the second and in the sixth verses, *He is my rock and my salvation, and my defence,* and (as it is enlarged in the seventh verse) *my refuge and my glory.* If my *defence,* what temptation shall wound me?
 If my *rock,* what storm shall shake me?
 If my *salvation,* what melancholy shall defeat me?
 If my *glory,* what calumny shall defame me? *John Dunne.*

 **Verses 6-7.** How quickly the soul of the faithful returns again to the God of its confidence.
 He spared a moment to admonish the ungodly, but like the dove of Noah he returns to the ark.
 Observe how the expressions of this holy confidence are repeated, with every pleasing variety of expression, to denote the comfort of his heart.
 Reader, ask yourself—are such views of Christ your views of him?
 Do you know him in those covenant characters?
-Is Jesus your rock, your salvation, your defence? *Robert Hawker, D.D.*
+Is Jesus your rock, your salvation, your defence? *Robert Hawker, D. D.*

 **Verse 7.** (*first clause* ).
 On the shields of the Greeks, Neptune was depicted; on the shields of the Trojans, Minerva; because in them they put their confidence, and in their protection deemed themselves secure...
 Now, Christ is the insignia of our shields.
 Often does David say, God is his protector.
 The Hebrew is *magen;* that is, shield, buckler, as Ps 18:2,30. *Thomas Le Blanc.*